doctrine/DoctrineMongoDBBundle/UPGRADE-5.0.md

 * Remove automatic injection of the container in fixtures classes implementing `ContainerAwareInterface`.
 You should use dependency injection instead.
 * Remove the `fixture_loader` configuration
+* Metadata cache use a PSR-6 cache pool.
+Support for Doctrine Cache is dropped.